-There is much debate surrounding two magnificent, bright ferns that dominate almost every home and garden: Kimberly Queen and Boston fern.
+Much debate surrounds two magnificent, bright ferns dominating almost every home and garden: Kimberly Queen vs Boston fern.

 Most growers end up buying the wrong plant, believing that Boston fern and Kimberly Queen are the same.
 It turns out they are pretty different with slightly contrasting features, although they may look similar.

-Despite the difference in foliage appearance, they both share common traits; hence they remain inseparable in many different ways.
+Despite the differences in foliage appearance, they share common traits; hence, they remain inseparable in many different ways.

-Read on to find out how to differentiate between the two popular fern plants.
+Read on to learn how to differentiate between the two popular fern plants.

 - Are Boston Fern and Kimberly Queen the Same?

-- Similarities Between Boston Queen and Kimberly Queen Fern
+- Similarities Between Boston Queen vs Kimberly Queen Fern

-- Common Problems with Kimberly Queen Ferns and Boston Ferns
+- Common Problems with Kimberly Queen Ferns vs Boston Ferns

 Are Boston Fern and Kimberly Queen the Same?